Drylands: Semi-arid lands

 According to literature, arid and semi-arid lands are defined based on the characteristics of the climate.
 For instance, Mongi et al. (2010) consider semi-arid lands as places where the annual rainfall ranges between 500 and 800mm.
 Fabricius et al. on the other hand insist that the concept of aridity should also include conditions of aridity and semi-aridity.
-Furthermore, he considers that a huge part of the Sub-Saharan area covering around 40 countries on the continent is land having arid conditions.
-Arid and semi-arid lands have high evaporation for all required conditions high air temperature mainly during dry seasons, high and almost continuous isolation through the year, and the presence of dry gale-force winds.
+Furthermore, they consider that a huge part of the Sub-Saharan area covering around 40 countries on the continent is land having arid conditions.
+Arid and semi-arid lands have much higher evapotranspiration rates as compared to the precipitation along with high air temperature mainly during dry seasons, high and almost continuous isolation throughout the year, and the presence of dry gale-force winds.